robotcopper/ros_timeline/README.md

 ## Editing Tools

-The graph, was edited with:
+The graph was edited with:

 - An online LaTeX editor, Overleaf.